ivanhtp/kickstart_foundation5_bower_grunt_compass/README.md

 ## Folder Structure

   This project is organized following the structure below:
-  * 'bower_components' - __All the assets and libs used in this project: Foundation, modernizr, jquery, etc...__
+  * __bower_components__ - All the assets and libs used in this project: Foundation, modernizr, jquery, etc...
-  * 'node_modules' - __All plugins used by grunt and modules from Node: clean, uglify, compass, etc...__
+  * __node_modules__ - All plugins used by grunt and modules from Node: clean, uglify, compass, etc...
-  * 'scss' - __The global style of application goes here, basically your foundation overrides...__
+  * __scss__ - The global style of application goes here, basically your foundation overrides...
-  * 'img' - __Put your images here, they will be joined into a sprite in development/img...__
+  * __img__ - Put your images here, they will be joined into a sprite in development/img...
-  * 'development' - __Your HTML files and javascripts only.
-Grunt will bring images and css for you, don't worry__
+  * __development__ - Your HTML files and javascripts only.
+Grunt will bring images and css for you, don't worry
-  * 'build' - __Here goes your project ready for run.
+  * __build__ - Here goes your project ready for run.
 Deploy?
 Just copy this folder and be happy.
-DON'T CODE ANYTHING HERE!!!__
+DON'T CODE ANYTHING HERE!!!

+## Configuration Files!

+  * __config.rb__ - Compass configuration file.
+Don't edit it unless you know what you're doing.
+  * __bower.json__ - Bower assets dependencies goes here.
+Write any bower dependency you'll need and run 'bower install'.
+  * __package.json__ - Project version information for building.
+Project name, author, version goes here.
+  * __Gruntfile.js__ - This file is to Grunt, what bower.json is to bower.
+Here goes Grunt dependencies/plugins and its configurations.
+Like bower, if you add a new dependency, run 'npm install' to download the new dependencies

 ## Upgrading